Manual journal entry

 • Manual journal entries operate independently from automated RevRec rules.

-• RevRec does not derive or populate values from data rules, revenue schedules, or existing system logic.
+• RevRec doesn't derive or populate values from data rules, revenue schedules, or existing system logic.

 • You must manually provide all required financial dimensions and segments in the upload file.